-Find a person with the necessary qualifications and let us know who they are.
+Find a person with the necessary qualifications and let us know who they are by filling out the Proctor Registration Form (see Orientation).
 If you have extenuating circumstances, speak to us about it and we will work out something.
 When you are taking a live class, you will need to make sure that the instructor has the email address for your proctor when you begin the class.